 Salary and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the 2015 median annual salary of network and computer systems administrators, who sometimes act as IT consultants, was $77,810.
+According to the U.S. Bureau of Labor Statistics (BLS), the 2018 median annual salary of network and computer systems administrators, who sometimes act as IT consultants, was $82,050.
 Generally, education, certification, and experience are equally important in finding employment in this field.
-Between 2014 and 2024, the BLS predicated a growth of employment in this field of 8% for computer systems administrators.
+Between 2018 and 2028, the BLS predicated an average growth of employment in this field of 5% for computer systems administrators.
 Demand for these professionals is due in large part to the number of businesses upgrading to new technology systems.

 Requirements for IT Infrastructure Consultants